srbhr/Resume-Matcher/README.md

 ### Docker

-1. Build the image and start application
+1. Build the image and start the application

    ```bash
        docker-compose up
    ```

-2. Open `localhost:80` on your browser
+2. Open `localhost:80` in your browser

 <br/>